 Who wouldn’t love this wonky old lady?
 Bertha appears even older than the Madam she works for due to her comically hunched back, but is all about witchcraft, spaceships, and hand-built fires.
 Notice her questionable interest in dark matters too.
 Her traditional master-servant relationship with the Madam is another interesting aspect in the film.
-One cannot help but wonder why two similarly elderly women living alone in a house still have such a strict status division between them.
+One cannot help but wonder why two similarly elderly women living alone in a house still maintain such a strict status distinction between them.
 Perhaps Bertha has gotten used to serving her Madam since the times when they were young women in a prospering household?

 9. Kiki’s Character Design

-Minimalistic yet eye-catching, antiquated but lively, Kiki’s witch outfit does wonders on her despite her own complaints.
-It is essentially just a throw-over black dress paired with a gigantic red bow, but this outfit alone speaks enormously about Kiki’s character and role.
+Minimalist yet eye-catching, antiquated but lively, Kiki’s witch outfit does wonders on her despite her own complaints.
+It’s essentially just a throw-over black dress paired with a gigantic red bow, but this outfit alone speaks enormously about Kiki’s character and role.
 At thirteen years old on the night of her fly-off, Kiki puts on the all-black dress of her tradition as a part of accepting her new identity as a member of the witch world, but personalizes her outlook by adding the flashy bow that hasn’t left her since her first appearance, carrying her childhood innocence with her on her transitional journey.
 Her character design, completed by a rustic broom and a black cat familiar, allows her to shine vividly as a magical figure in an otherwise ordinary world.
 For Miyazaki, it takes just four items to constitute the perfect witch.

 8. Baker Dude